Master Locksmiths Access Key (MLAK)

 24/7 access to accessible public facilities for people with a disability

-The Master Locksmiths Access Key (MLAK) system is an MLAA initiative that allows people with a disability access to dedicated public facilities, including facilities in National Parks and many Council municipalities, elevators at railway stations, the new Changing Places facilities throughout Australia, disabled toilets that are locked, and even the Liberty Swing.
+The Master Locksmiths Access Key (MLAK) system is an MLAA initiative that allows people with disability access to dedicated public facilities, including facilities in National Parks and many Council municipalities, elevators at railway stations, the new Changing Places facilities throughout Australia, disabled toilets that are locked, and even the Liberty Swing.
 It was launched back in 1994 as a joint venture between Pittwater Council, ACROD and the MLAA, before being implemented Nationally.

 Eligibility is restricted to people who have a disability or have written authority from one of the following:

 - the owner or management of a building with an accessible toilet on site

 MLAK keys are available for purchase from Business Members of the Master Locksmiths Association or from the MLAA’s National Support Office.
 From a Business Member: To obtain an MLAK from a Business Member of the MLAA, please make use of our Locksmith Search facility to look for a Business Member who displays the “MLAK” symbol (see below).
 Business Members who sell the MLAK key may also display the MLAK sign in their window.
 From the National Support Office: To obtain an MLAK key from the National Support Office, please download the MLAK order form, complete it, and return it via email or post.

 Many local councils throughout Australia have implemented the MLAK system and can tell you where you can find an MLAK-enabled facility in your area.

 The National Toilet Map is a Federally funded initiative developed and maintained by Health Department as part of the National Continence Program.
 The National Public Toilet Map provides information on over 19,000 public available toilets across Australia, including accessibility, opening hours and facilities, such as showers and baby change.
 The National Public Toilet Map is also available as a free app for iPhone and for Android phones and tablets.